1coderookie/KobraGoNeoInsights/docs/printserver.md

 ### NAS / Server
 If you have a NAS or a server up and running already, you could also install the printing software onto that.
 In this case I'd assume that you already know what you're doing and that you don't need any advise though.

+### Sonic Pad
+This is a nice and handy solution for the Klipper users.
+The Creality Sonic Pad comes with Klipper preinstalled and offers features like WiFi, a touchscreen and so on.
+User [@mackmind](https://github.com/mackmind) was so kind to write down some [instructions about how to proceed](https://github.com/1coderookie/Klipper4KobraGoNeo/discussions/7) for getting a Sonic Pad to work with the Go/Neo.

 ## Software